 Barkly blocks Emotet: Barkly has been actively blocking numerous Emotet infection attempts across our customer base.
 By stopping these attempts early in the attack chain, Barkly blocks Emotet from gaining a foothold, preventing any damage with no recovery necessary.
+See it in action.

 Additional steps you can take now: Emotet typically arrives via phishing emails that may be sent from infected victims who users know and have done business with.
 For that reason, it's incredibly important for them to scrutinize emails they receive, especially any with attachments labeled as invoices.
 Disabling macros in documents downloaded from the Internet is strongly recommended, as is disabling or restricting PowerShell on user machines.

 ALERT: Due to a recent surge of Emotet activity and requests for assistance, we're providing more information on how to stop infections and how Barkly can help.